Self-guided Approximate Linear Programs: Exact Linear Programs

-Since the MDP value function $V^*$ is continuous (Assumption \ref{asm:VFcontinuity}) and $\varphi$ is universal (Assumption \ref{asm:random basis function}), replacing the ELP variables $V'(s)$ modeling this value function by the inner product $b_0 + \inprod{\coefInf}{\varphi(s)}$ should intuitively not result in any significant error.
-Performing this replacement and requiring the weighting function to have a finite norm as in the definition of $\randBasisSet$ gives the following linear program:
+Since the MDP value function $V^*$ is continuous (Assumption \ref{asm:MDP}), replacing it with the integral form \eqref{eq:integral-form} with universal basis functions should intuitively not result in any significant error.
+Performing this replacement and requiring the weighting function to have a finite norm as in the definition of $\mathcal{R}$ gives the following linear program:

-Unlike ELP, which directly optimizes a value function, the above linear program optimizes the weights associated with a feature based representation of the value function.
+Unlike ELP, which directly optimizes a value function, the above linear program optimizes the weights associated with the \emph{feature based} representation of the value function in the set $\randBasisSet$.
 Hence, we refer to it as the feature-based exact linear program (FELP).